A Tight Bound of Hard Thresholding: The Key Bound

-Note that the the variables here only involve $\ba$ and $\bb$.
+Note that the variables here only involve $\bx$ and $\bb$.
 Arranging the equation we obtain

-It is evident that for specific choices of $\bb$ and $\ba$, we have $t = 1$.
-Since we are interested in the maximum of $t$, we assume $t > 1$ below.
-Fixing $\bb$, we can view the left-hand side of the above equation as a function of $\ba$.
+It is evident that for specific choices of $\bb$ and $\bx$, we have $\gamma = 1$.
+Since we are interested in the maximum of $\gamma$, we assume $\gamma > 1$ below.
+Fixing $\bb$, we can view the left-hand side of the above equation as a function of $\bx$.
 One may verify that the function has a positive definite Hessian matrix and thus it attains the minimum at stationary point given by

-On the other hand,~\eqref{eq:key3} implies the minimum values should not be greater than zero.
+On the other hand,~\eqref{eq:key3} implies that the minimum function value should not be greater than zero.
 Plugging the stationary point back gives

-Solving the above inequality with respect to $t$, we obtain
+Solving the above inequality with respect to $\gamma$, we obtain

 To derive an upper bound that is uniform over the choice of $\bb$, we recall that $\bb_1$ contains the largest absolute elements of $\bb$ while $\bb_4$ has smaller values.
-In particular, we have by \cite[Lemma 1]{jain2014iterative} that
+In particular, the average in $\bb_1$ is larger than that in $\bb_4$, which gives

 Note that $\zeronorm{\bb_1} = k - \zeronorm{\bb_2} = k - (K - \zeronorm{\bb_4})$.
 Hence, combining with the fact that $0 \leq \zeronorm{\bb_4} \leq \min\{K, d-k\}$ and optimizing over $\zeronorm{\bb_4}$ in the above inequality gives